Writing Across the Curriculum

 • Open to teams from all departments, programs, colleges, and schools at George Mason University; teams should include at least three members

-• Team members should be from the same academic unit (exceptions will be considered for interdisciplinary programs)
+• Team members should be from the same academic unit; exceptions will be considered for interdisciplinary programs

 Timeline

-• Proposal Submission Deadline:
+• Proposal Submission Deadline: April 7, 2025

-• Award Decisions Announced: January 24, 2025
+• Award Decisions Announced: April 21, 2025

-• Project Implementation Period: February 2025 – May 2025
+• Project Implementation Period: May 2025 – August 2025

 • Grant / stipend payout will be divided across the semester